First Word (Part 4)

 This kind of a pure submission can also be observed with the companions of the Prophet Muhammad (ﷺ).
 Despite acting in the name of God and sacrificing everything in their lives for the sake of Islam, they were subjected to persecution and abuse by the non-believers in Mecca and elsewhere.
 In the end, however, they were granted success not only in the hereafter but in this world as well.
 Islam began to spread across the globe and gained acceptance by many people.

 Finally, the life of the author Bediuzzaman Said Nursi is yet another example of this.
 Despite the abuse and imprisonment by the Kemalists in Turkey, he continuously acted in the name of God and refused to compromise on his faith and religion.
 In fact, he even risked execution when he refused to take off his Islamic turban and wear a Western style hat instead.
-Since this was spoken at length in his biography, we will not delve into it at the moment.
+Since this was discussed in his biography, we will not delve into it at the moment.
 In the end of all the suffering, however, his books were able to serve the purpose of his life.
 They began to revive Islam in Turkey and elsewhere across the globe.

 It is now clear that acting in the name of God is essential for enhancing our humanity and achieving success.
 In addition to this, however, the author mentions the necessity of avoiding people who refuse to act in God’s name.
 So what should be done if one is in need?
 The author answers this question in the seventeenth Flash,